Featured 1

 The evening concluded with the “Declaration of Earth Recovery” and a performance by the Messiah Orchestra.
 The music featured an international repertoire including pieces from Germany, Russia, and folk songs from around the world.
 One attendee, Isha, said, “The music made me feel energized.
 Listening to something optimistic and energizing really makes your day a little better.”
 The final performance by a male and female quartet emphasized caring for the environment and one another.
 Richard Wilson from Columbia University praised the music as “mind-blowing,” calling the performances “absolutely fantastic.”

-As the event ended, attendees, including Columbia students, felt inspired to carry the message forward and become more involved in the community.
+As the event ended, attendees, including Columbia students, left inspired to share the message and engage more in the community.
 Assemblyman Steven Raga congratulated the Church of God on 60 years, saying, “You are an amazing organization…every day is a step closer to achieving that goal.”
 Dr. Cohen also congratulated the church, wishing them “very, very good luck as we start this new academic year.”

 Popular Topics